 Different build configurations allow you to quickly switch between different build settings.
 By default, Qt Creator creates debug, release, and profile build configurations.
-A debug build contains additional debug symbols that you need for debugging the application but that you can leave out from the release version.
-Generally, you use the debug configuration for testing and the release configuration for creating the final installation file.
+A debug build has additional debug symbols that you need for debugging the application but that you can leave out from the release version.
+Generally, you use the debug configuration for testing and the release configuration for creating the final installation binary package.

-If you selected CMake as the build system for the project, you can use a minimum size release build configuration to create the final installation file.
+If you selected CMake as the build system for the project, you can use a minimum size release build configuration to create the final installation binary package.
 It is a release build that makes the size of the binary package as small as possible, even if this makes the application slower.

 A profile build (which is called release with debug information when using CMake) is an optimized release build that is delivered with separate debug information.
 It is best suited for analyzing applications.

 Specify build settings for the selected build and run kit in Projects > Build & Run > Build > Build Settings.

 To add a new build configuration, click Add and select the type of configuration you would like to add.
 The options you have depend on the build system that you selected for the project.
 You can add as many build configurations as you need.
 You can also select Clone to add a build configuration that is based on the currently selected one.